24 Nov Biologics and The Future of Medicine

 PRP Success Story For Tennis Elbow

 PRP injections are made from your own blood, which is collected and then centrifuged at varying speeds until it separates into layers.
 Different types of blood cells have different weights.
 If blood is treated to prevent clotting and permitted to stand in a container, the RBCs, which weigh more than the other components, will settle to the bottom; the plasma (liquid) will stay on top, and the WBCs and platelets will remain suspended between the plasma and the RBCs.
 To accelerate and refine this process, a PRP machine is typically used to centrifuge the blood.
-This is carried out to exclude RBCs from the injection solution, as these are detrimental for the joint.
-Furthermore, recent research has found that too many WBCs are also disadvantageous to the joint because they cause more inflammation.
+This is carried out to exclude RBCs from the injection solution, as these are detrimental to the joint.
+Furthermore, recent research has found that too many WBCs is also disadvantageous to the joint because they cause more inflammation.
 Therefore, platelets and plasma (which also has numerous growth factors) constitute the most beneficial parts of the blood when treating a joint.
 The whole centrifuge process takes approximately twelve minutes and produces a platelet concentration of three to five times that of original plasma.
 (The number of platelets needed is not well understood, nor which growth factors are more favorable to produce the desired effects).

 PRP Preparation and Injection

 PRP has been shown in multiple clinical trials to be more effective than placebo, steroid, and gel injections for the treatment of osteoarthritis symptoms.
 As with other biological injections, multiple studies have concluded that better results can be achieved in early versus advanced osteoarthritis.
 When compared to corticosteroid injections for advanced knee osteoarthritis, there were no major differences in outcomes, although the magnitude of improvements tended to be greater in the PRP group.
 Quality-of-life and general health perception differences at six months after the injection were significantly better for the group treated with PRP.
 A combination of a PRP injection with an HA gel injection may have an even more powerful effect, by enhancing the potential of both injections to attract your own body-healing proteins.
+PRP is an up and coming component of biologics and medicine.

 Many patients with knee injuries and osteoarthritis are interested in stem cell treatments because of their potential for tissue regeneration.
 Stem cells are a group of cells from your own body that has the possibility to become any type of cell in the future depending on the signals they receive.
 When you are conceived, you are composed of many stem cells that end up forming your organs and different tissues.
 This group of cells is powerful when you are born, and at that time their healing potential is strong.
 Throughout life, organs and tissues are constantly changing their cells; dead cells are replaced by new cells derived from your own stem cells.
 As you grow up, the number of stem cells you have diminishes, stem cells start to lose their potential to regenerate, and aging signs become evident.

-Stem Cell Therapy Success Story for Mild Hip OA
+Biologics: Stem Cell Therapy Success Story for Mild Hip OA

 Besides having a regenerative potential, stem cells are powerful signaling cells: this means they can regulate the body’s inflammatory response, and they can organize which proteins are needed in each case.
 Because of this ability, stem cells have been proposed as a potential regenerative source for patients with osteoarthritis, which has yet to be proven in vivo.
 For treatment purposes, stem cells can be extracted from blood, bone marrow, fat, muscle, and virtually every tissue in the body.
 Research efforts are currently focused on determining the ideal source for harvesting these cells.